YaoChiehYao/Protein_Annotation/README.md

-##  BINF 6308 Assignment 10
+BINF 6308 Assignment 10

-Project name: KEGG Restful API application
+# Project name: KEGG Restful API application

 ## Description

-Assignment 10 demonstrates data acquisition by querying the KEGG (Kyoto Encyclopedia of Genes and Genomes) database, and append back to the original BLAST file.
+Assignment 10 demonstrates data acquisition by querying the KEGG (Kyoto Encyclopedia of Genes and Genomes) database, and append back to the original BLAST result as an annotation.

 ## Getting Started